cesinco/Julia_InfectionSimulation/README.md

 `julia infection_simulation.jl`

-(assuming the julia interpreter is on your path, and the command window in which you are running has the folder that contains the )
+(assuming the julia interpreter is on your path, and the command window in which you are running has the folder that contains the Julia script file)

 Running without any overrides for the parameter values would entail using the following defaults: